February 3, 2023

 So think about how you can incorporate personal experiences and stories into your social posts.

-For example, next time you promote a blog post on social media, avoid just summarizing it.
+For example, the next time you promote a blog post on social media, avoid just summarizing it.
 Instead, discuss a personal experience related to the blog post topic before dropping a link to it.

 Here's a great example: